 - Your area(s) of study (i.e. composition, oboe, violin)

-- The degree you're seeking (i.e. bachelor, master, professional studies)
+- The degree you're seeking (i.e. bachelor's, master's, artist diploma)

 In the application, navigate to “Video Introduction.”
-The video is recorded directly in the application where you are able to rerecord your response as many times as needed.
+The video is recorded directly in the application system, and you may re-record your video as many times as needed.
 More detailed instructions are available within the application.
-You will need a computer with video and audio capabilities or an Android phone.
+We recommend allowing yourself ample time to test and complete your recording.
+You will need a computer with video and audio capabilities and access to the supported browsers (Chrome or Firefox) or an Android phone.
 The video introduction is not currently supported on iPhones or iPads.
-Supported browsers are Chrome or Firefox.
-If you have any difficulties with the video introduction, please contact the Admissions Office.

-You can apply to CIM as a first-semester freshman if you have received or will receive a high school/secondary school diploma, GED or IB diploma by the summer before your freshman year of college.
-If you have taken college courses since the summer after high school/secondary school graduation, you must apply as an undergraduate transfer applicant.
+You can apply to CIM as a first-semester freshman if you have received or will receive a high school/secondary school diploma, GED or AP/IB diploma by the summer before your first year of attending college full-time.
+If you have been fully enrolled in a college for at least a semester after high school/secondary school graduation, you are considered a transfer applicant.
 Transcript requirements for first-time undergraduate applicants are as follows:

 - Transcript(s) from any high school/secondary school attended

 - Transcript(s) from any college where you have taken dual credit courses or credits that may transfer

 - Homeschooled applicants should be aware of their state’s high school graduation requirements as each homeschool transcript is evaluated on that basis.

 Your class status is determined by your audition, transcripts, and admission examinations.
 Exams in music theory and ear-training are administered online before February 1.
 Piano proficiency is evaluated for class placement during the orientation week before classes begin.
 Transcript requirements for transfer applicants are as follows: